GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 @EnableAspectJAutoProxy
 @ComponentScan(basePackages="com.example.bla")
 public class AspectConfig {

-	//
+	// It is common practice to leave the body empty
 }
 ```

 The @EnableAspectJAutoProxy configures Spring to use @Aspect.
+It enables AnnotationAwareAspectJAutoProxyCreator, a BeanPostProcessor.
 You must enable the whole aspect thing like this others no aspect things will be done.
+There are xml alternatives for it, and in Spring Boot you can omit it as Spring Boot automatically activates it.
+This @EnableAspectJAutoProxy is the only annotation that does what it does, there are no slightly different alternatives.

 Subsequently, you must import the Aspect configuration class in the main configuration class (although I think you can circumvent this by supplying the aspect config class as argument when the ApplicationContext is created).